-Becoming the ultimate responsible diver is not an easy quest as I detailed in a post where I was listing the things I could do better and the ones that still represented a challenge.
-However, the good news is, as the interest of embracing a more sustainable lifestyle grows, new solutions appear.
-Finding a sunscreen in shops that would be environmentally-friendly by being both reef-safe and zero waste in plastic-free packaging has been my main headache for years.
+Becoming the ultimate responsible diver is not an easy quest as I detailed in a post of my diving blog where I was listing the things I could do better and the ones that still represented a challenge.
+However, the good news is, as the interest in embracing a more sustainable lifestyle grows, new solutions appear.
+Finding a sunscreen brand in shops that would be environmentally friendly by being both reef-safe and zero waste in plastic-free packaging has been my main headache for years.
 Beyond wearing a UV protected rashguard, I kept on searching for reef-safe plastic-free sunscreen.

 As a quick reminder, I cannot stress enough how important it is to protect your skin from UV rays (ultraviolet, UVA and UVB) contained in sunlight.
 From avoiding painful sunburn to potentially worse in the long run, skin cancer, we need to be mindful about how we practice our favourite ocean sports.
 The reflection of sunlight on water dramatically increases exposure.
 This is why scuba divers, surfers or sailors need more than anyone to use broad-spectrum solar protection.
 In case you didn’t know, anything below an SPF (Solar Protection Factor) of 30 is definitely not enough, and ideally, people with fair skin like me should use SPF 50 sunscreen.

 The main culprits?
 Oxybenzone and Octinoxate.
 These two chemicals can literally kill coral, there is no other way to put it.
 Like if global warming and farming runoff weren’t enough, the 25,000 tons of chemical sunscreens released each year in the ocean just make coral bleaching worse.

 If you want to learn how to read sunscreen labels, here is the list of toxic ingredients (including their alternative names) you want to avoid in your sunscreen to protect the ocean: